 The FTT found that the situation had ‘not been brought about deliberately so that section 29(4) TMA was not satisfied’; accordingly the section 29 assessment was not valid.
 HMRC appealed.

 The Commissioners when considering the appeal focused on a number of areas.
-In paragraph 66 it is stated that ‘The mere insertion of a figure into a document that is inaccurate may be a deliberate act, but it is not, necessarily, a deliberate inaccuracy.
-In this case, we do not consider that the inaccuracies alleged by HMRC can be said to be deliberate, because Mr Tooth took steps to draw the (putative) inaccuracies to the attention of HMRC.’
+Paragraph 66 states that ‘The mere insertion of a figure into a document that is inaccurate may be a deliberate act, but it is not, necessarily, a deliberate inaccuracy.
+In this case, we do not consider that the inaccuracies alleged by HMRC can be said to be deliberate, because Mr. Tooth took steps to draw the (putative) inaccuracies to the attention of HMRC.’

-- it is contained in the tax return for the relevant period (or the two preceding periods) or in any of the accounts, statements or documents supplied with the tax return, or
+- the tax return for the relevant period (or the two preceding periods) or in any of the accounts, statements or documents supplied with the tax return, or

-- it is contained in any claim made for the relevant period (or the two preceding periods) or in any of the accounts, statements or documents supplied with the claim, or
+- any claim made for the relevant period (or the two preceding periods) or in any of the accounts, statements or documents supplied with the claim, or

-- it is contained in any documents, accounts or particulars supplied in connection with an enquiry into a tax return or claim, or
+- any documents, accounts or particulars supplied in connection with an enquiry into a tax return or claim, or

-- it is information which could reasonably be expected to be inferred from any of the above, or
+- it is information which can reasonably be infer from any of the above, or

-- it is information that was notified to the officer in writing by the taxpayer.
+- information that was notified to the officer in writing by the taxpayer.

 So, a change of opinion on information that has previously been made available to HMRC is not grounds for a discovery.

 There is clearly an onus on the taxpayer to draw HMRC’s attention to any important information relevant to a tax liability, particularly if there is some doubt as to the interpretation that can be placed on that information.
-It is not sufficient just to provide that information if it is hidden away or obscure.
+It is not sufficient just to provide that information if it is not visible or is obscure.

 Time limits for discovery assessments